DeepanshuSarawagi/AWS/12-High-Availability/read-replicas.md

 - During any maintenance of the primary instance, the read traffic can still be served by the read replicas.

+### Distributing Reads across replicas:
+- Using Route53 we can use the weighted record set to route traffic equally among all the replicas.
+- We can also include health checks to read replicas using Route53, hence, in event of failures, application traffic will not be routed to a faulty ready replica instance.

-Read Replicas for MySQL Engine:
+## Read Replicas for MySQL Engine:
 - Read replicas are only supported where the source DB is running MySQL DB V5.6 or later.
 - The retention value of the automatic backups of the primary DB needs to set to a value of 1 or more.